sgallagher/openlmi-storage/doc/wrappers.rst

 To implement new wrapper, following steps are necessary:

 #.
-Add appripriate CIM classes to cura-storage.mof file.
+Add appripriate CIM classes to LMI_Storage.mof file.
 #.
 Implement a subclass of the DeviceWrapper.
 Override appropriate methods -
    look at RAIDWrapper as an example.
 #.
 Add initialization of the wrapper instance to LMI_Wrappers.py.
 This python